December 11, 2014, Israel

 This simple concept took me years to understand and develop.

 We work on instinct; your instinctive reaction to an attack, and we build on that.
-When you get it you will realize how easy the defense can be, and then you too will have "perfect timing" and flow like water.
+When you get it you will realize how easy the defense can be, and then you will be able to have that "perfect timing" you are seeking, your technique will "flow like water".

 We work with your body, not against it.